vertexproject/synapse/docs/synapse/userguides/design_forms_vs_tags.rst

     reports.
 Tags could be used to identify different types of ``media:news`` nodes to make certain nodes easier to select (lift).

-  - Things tracked using tags (such as threat clusters or threat groups, with tags such as ``cno.threat.<threat>``) can easily grow to tens or hundreds of thousands of nodes.
-A report on the threat group will not include every node.
+  - Data tracked using tags (such as indicators or other objects associated with threat clusters - i.e., ``#cno.threat.<threat>``) can easily grow to tens or hundreds of thousands of nodes.
+A report on the threat group will not include every tagged node.
 A tag can be used to indicate the "key" nodes / data points / items of interest that form the basis of a report.
-(The Vertex Project uses "story" tags and subtags to represent key elements of a "story" or report - for example ``vtx.story.<storyname>``, ``vtx.story.<storyname>.core``, etc.)
+(The Vertex Project uses "story" tags and subtags to represent key elements of a report / "story" - for example ``vtx.story.<storyname>``, ``vtx.story.<storyname>.core``, etc.)

 - Cases where having a tag **on a node** provides valuable context for an analyst looking at the node (i.e., knowing that an IP address is a TOR exit node).
+While this same context may be available by examining nearby connections in the data model (e.g., an IP address may be linked to a server with an open port running the TOR service), having the context on the node itself is particularly useful.

 Tags can also be used as an initial or interim means to track or record observations before transitioning to a more structured representation using the Synapse data model.
 For example, cyber threat intelligence often tracks targeted